Medicare Glossary I-L

 Income-Related Monthly Adjustment Amount (IRMAA):

-If your income is above a certain limit, you will pay an income-related monthly adjustment amount in addition to your plan premium.
-For example, for 2017 and 2018 tax returns, individuals with income greater than $85,000 and married couples with income greater than $170,000 must pay a higher Medicare Part B (medical insurance) and Medicare prescription drug coverage premium amount.
+If your income is above a certain limit, you may pay an income-related monthly adjustment amount in addition to your plan premium.
+For example, for 2017 and 2018 tax returns, individuals with income greater than $85,000 and married couples with income greater than $170,000 must pay a higher Medicare Part B (medical insurance) and Medicare Part D (prescription drug coverage) premium amount.
 This additional amount is called the income-related monthly adjustment amount.
 Less than 5% of people with Medicare are affected, so most people will not pay a higher premium.

 Initial Coverage Limit: